Teaching Philosophy

 Syllabus here

-The idea behind this course is to give students the tools and preparation to excel in writing for Sociology 101: Classical Theory.
-This class will use a “workshop” format.
-The idea behind this course is that it should actually save you time by building your self-confidence as a writer and providing a supportive community that will motivate you to get these assignments done.
-Half of the course time will be dedicated to a mini-lecture.
-Each week will focus on one common problem in student writing.
-First, we will work together to identify this problem through realistic examples of student writing.
-From there, we will discuss what makes some pieces of writing more effective than others and develop writing strategies directly from these examples.
+The idea behind this course is to give students the tools and preparation to excel in writing for Sociology 101: Classical Theory through a “workshop” format.
+Ideally it should actually save students time by building their self-confidence as writers and providing a supportive community that motivates them to get assignments done.
+Half of the course time is dedicated to a mini-lecture.
+Each week focuses on one common problem in student writing.
+First, we work together to identify this problem through realistic examples of student writing.
+From there, we discuss what makes some pieces of writing more effective than others and develop writing strategies directly from these examples.